JadeS01/Word-Blast/README.md

 #To run:
 make run RUNOPTIONS="WarAndPeace.txt 2"
-* You can apply this program to any .txt file make run RUNOPTIONS="(text file name).txt (# of desired threads)"
+// You can apply this program to any .txt file: // make run RUNOPTIONS="(text file name).txt (# of desired threads)"